 A part of my interview process at eFlex Systems in 2016 entailed designing a work instruction monitor UI for guitar manufacturing.
 Several weeks later, after I was hired, my first big task—redesign "JEM."
 JEM, an acronym for Job Element Monitor, or digital work instructions, being a new addition to eFlex's manufacturing software package.
-(Ended up being the JEM redesign not much different than my interview exercise.)
+(Coincidentally, the JEM redesign ended up not much different than my interview exercise.)

 eFlex had worked with GM for over 20 years, developing software for assembly lines.
 One of eFlex's owners was a former executive at GM and was now developing the next evolutionary stage of manufacturing software at eFlex.
 A gamechanging product for manufacturing—ushering in the Industrial Internet of Things (IIoT).
 Not a new concept—but new methodology.
 Problem was it was somewhat difficult to understand.